 When it comes to drugs and alcohol, nothing about misuse and abuse is easy – except for becoming addicted.
 Even if you or a loved one go through the methadone withdrawal timeline in a textbook fashion and are symptom-free in a couple of weeks, there are still complications to be aware of.
 Some of the biggest concerns associated with withdrawal are relapse and overdose.

 Abstaining from the drug for a short period of time decreases your tolerance to methadone.
 If you are to relapse and you use the same amount of the drug, the risk for overdose goes way up.
 This scenario is one of the most common reasons why heroin users overdose.
 They are clean for a while, and this lowers their tolerance.
 When they relapse and take the dose they are accustomed to, they end up overdosing.

 In addition, it’s important to pay attention to anxiety and irritability.
 These symptoms can be severe and lead to depression or suicide in some individuals.
 Talking with a therapist can be helpful in managing these feelings.
 Also, many medications are available to boost neurotransmitters in the brain and combat some of the negative thinking processes.

 Continuing Treatment for Methadone Addiction

 Today, there are many different treatment programs available for methadone addiction, including outpatient and inpatient.
+Speak to a member today to verify your insurance plan.
 Some treatment is always better than no treatment, so talk to an addiction recovery center like The River Source to learn more about your options.
 By bolstering your detox program with 30+ days of treatment, you greatly improve your chances of staying sober.